owenjonesuob/owenjonesuob.github.io/_posts/2021-01-30-multiple-names-for-datasets-in-r-packages.md

 is also going to be helpful, for getting hold of our already-saved data!

-Let's edit `data/diamantes.R` so that it contains jsut the following line:
+Let's edit `data/diamantes.R` so that it contains just the following line:

 ```r
 load("diamonds.rda")